cdaringe/ampersand-family-meeting/README.md

 configurably.

 1. `npm search`es for all &-js packages
-1. clones them, or pulls the latest (against master) // @TODO `checkout master` post clone, JIC
+1. forks them, clones them, pulls the latest on the default branch
-1. modifies the repo.  adds files, adds deps. pushes a PR back up.
+1. modifies the repo based on &-js team wishes
+2. commit changes
+3. issues a PR

 ## usage